ocp4opsandsecurity/service-mesh/traffic-management/README.md

 # service-mesh-features
-How to that explores many of the powerful Service Mesh features covered in the Istio BookInfo reference application.
+This exercise explores many of the powerful Service Mesh features covered in the Istio BookInfo reference application.

 The Bookinfo application consists of these microservices:

-- The productpage microservice calls the details and reviews microservices to populate the page.
+- The _productpage_ microservice calls the details and reviews microservices to populate the page.
-- The details microservice contains book information.
+- The _details_ microservice contains book information.
-- The reviews microservice contains book reviews.
+- The _reviews_ microservice contains book reviews.
 It also calls the ratings microservice.
-- The ratings microservice contains book ranking information that accompanies a book review.
+- The _ratings_ microservice contains book ranking information that accompanies a book review.

-There are three versions of the reviews microservice:
+There are three versions of the _reviews_ microservice:

-- Version v1 does not call the ratings Service.
+- Version v1 does not call the _ratings_ Service.
-- Version v2 calls the ratings Service and displays each rating as one to five black stars.
+- Version v2 calls the _ratings_ Service and displays each rating as one to five black stars.
-- Version v3 calls the ratings Service and displays each rating as one to five red stars.
+- Version v3 calls the _ratings_ Service and displays each rating as one to five red stars.

 > Use the [Quick-Start](#quick-start) to configure environment variables and the service mesh deployment.